 If you’re an active trader, you may have some issues with the platform though.
 In terms of charting, you’ll want to download Questrade’s IQ Edge platform, which we will go over next.

 What I like to call a traders paradise, Questrade’s IQ Edge platform has absolutely everything you need to trade the markets.

-As you can see from the picture above, there is a TON of functionality with Questrade’s downloadable platform.
+There is a ton of functionality within Questrade’s downloadable platform.
 For me to explain it all would be impossible.
-But I will do my best to highlight the main features, and let you do the experimenting after.
+But I will do my best to highlight the main features, and let you do the experimenting beyond that.

 The key advantage of the Questrade IQ Edge platform vs the browser based Questrade Trading platform is the fact you can have multiple displays, or “workspaces” as they call them, available at your disposal.

 Installation is extremely easy, simply head to your Questrade account and select the accounts dropdown menu and click “other platforms”.
 From there, simply download IQ Edge.